Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Day Trip to Las Vegas

-Las Vegas, the entertainment capital of the Southwest, is less than two hours from St. George.
+The entertainment capital of the world is less than two hours from St. George.

 Everyone should experience the grandeur of “Sin City” at least once.
-This iconic Southwest destination is less than two hours from St. George and hosts a wild array of attractions for tourists of all ages.
+This iconic Southwest destination is less than two hours from St. George and offers endless attractions for tourists.
+Catch a live Cirque du Soleil show, lounge by a resort pool, and try your luck on the slot machines.
+While undoubtedly adult-centric, the city has plenty of things to do with kids, too.

 McQuarrie Memorial Museum

-Learn more about the first Mormon settlers in the area at this educational museum.
+Learn about the area’s first Mormon settlers at this educational museum.

 Closeup view of the old Mormon building in Utah